raboley/docker-ansible/readme.md

 We created the model and database, but now we have to create a serialzer to tell how it should deserialize and serialize objects between our web commands.

 the standard way to do this is to create serializers in a file called serializers.py, we will do that in the todo folder.

+### Views

+Views are the http requests that the view makes to populate itself.
+These are added in the view.py file.
+We will add a view to create the todo items in the DB, as well as a command that will delete all the todo items easily.